google/sbat-rs/sbat/README.md

 ## Revocation data

-The revocation data is normally stored in an authenticated UEFI variable.
+The revocation data is normally stored in a UEFI variable.
 Like the image metadata, it is a CSV-formatted list of components.
-Here's an example:
+Here's an
+example:

     sbat,1,20210723
     pizza,2

-As with image metadata, only the first two fields in each record are used, the rest is treated as a human-readable comment.
+As with image metadata, only the first two fields in each record are used for revocation.
+(The extra date-like field on the first line is used by the program that updates the revocation data, to determine whether the UEFI variable is up-to-date.)

 Each component record describes a minimum generation (version) for that component.
 If an image's component is in the revocation list, that